irvingarista577-netizen/CSC-131-pIT-Crew-project/README.md

 ## Datascraper Files - Rhianna Nichols Thomae

-This folder contains all the datascraper program code which runs using shell commands.
+This folder contains all the datascraper python code which runs using shell commands.

 ### Datascraper Installation: